 The building which cost £53 million was paid partly by capital receipts and partly from borrowing.
 The capital receipts came from selling other council buildings with the staff that had worked in them moving into Angel Square.

-The whole idea was the annual cost of the loans would be less than the expensive upkeep of the old County Hall building, although these costs were supposed also to be subsidised by renting out space for retail units
+The whole idea was the annual cost of the loans would be less than the expensive upkeep of the old County Hall building, although these costs were supposed also to be subsidised by renting out space for retail units but that has never materialised.

 One big question has to be how much they will actually get for the building because I have previously been told by senior officers that the commercial value would be far less than the cost of actually building it.
 This is because of the high specifications that it was built to which far exceed the commercial needs of an office block in Northampton.